turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 Refresh the page.

-The string that sending as the response has structure, and
-the browser understands that structure and has opinions about what it should
+HTML is just a string with some structure.
+The browser understands that
-look like.
+structure and has opinions about what it should look like.

-This is clearly not a very maintainable approach.
-We need to find a better way
+Putting our HTML in the block of the `get` method is clearly not a very
-to render the response.
+maintainable approach.
+We need to find a better way to render the response.

 #### Creating a View Template